justinmichaud/remote-support/README.md

 - Handle edge cases when two people try to connect to same computer
 - Forward vnc from gui

-- Replace threaded portions with nio
+- Replace threaded portions with nio to get around the fact that you can't interrupt socket reads on threads